Ars Poetica (Horace): Background

 The poem was written in hexameter verse as an Epistle (or Letter) to Lucius Calpurnius Piso (the Roman senator and consul) and his two sons, and is sometimes referred to as the Epistula ad Pisones, or "Epistle to the Pisos".
 The first mention of its name as the "Ars Poetica" was c.
 95 by the classical literary critic Quintilian in his Institutio Oratoria, and since then it has been known by that name.
 The translations of the original epistle are typically in the form of prose.

 "Written, like Horace's other epistles of this period, in a loose conversational frame, Ars Poetica consists of 476 lines containing nearly 30 maxims for young poets."
 But Ars Poetica is not a systematic treatise of theory, and it wasn't intended to be.
 It is an inviting and lively poetic letter, composed for friends who appreciate poetic literature.

-Horace approaches poetry from a practical standpoint—as a craft, or ars—rather than the theoretical approach of his predecessors, Aristotle and the philosopher Plato.
+Horace approaches poetry from a practical standpoint—as a craft, or ars—rather than the theoretical approach of his predecessors, philosophers Aristotle and Plato.
 He also holds the poet in high regard, as opposed, for instance, to Plato, who distrusts mimesis and who has philosopher Socrates say in Book 10 of the Republic that he would banish poets from the ideal state.